 - Event Logging

 It will launch the backup wizard.
-The first screen will show the three categories under Synology, File Server, and Cloud service.
+The first screen will show the three categories under synology ds218+ review, File Server, and Cloud service.
 Click on Local Folder & USB and then click on Next.

 On the next page, under the Create backup task, select the shared folder.
 For the purpose of this demonstration, I have created a shared folder on the second volume with the name Backup.
 The user can also link the new task to the already executed task.
 Click on next.